dijasila/GPAW/doc/tutorials/fxc_correlation/rapbe_tut.rst

   \chi^\lambda(\omega) = \chi^KS(\omega) + \chi^KS(\omega)\Big[\lambda v+f_{xc}^\lambda(\omega)\Big]\chi^\lambda(\omega).

-The RPA is obtained by neglecting the exchange-correlation kernel and it should be possible to improve RPA by including simply approximations for this kernel.
+The RPA is obtained by neglecting the exchange-correlation kernel and it should be possible to improve RPA by including simple approximations for this kernel.
 However, if one tries to use a simple adiabatic kernel, one encounters severe convergence problems and results become worse than RPA!
 The reason for this is that the locality of adiabatic kernels renders the pair-correlation function divergent.
 As it turns out, the adiabatic correlation hole can be renormalized by a simple non-empirical procedure, which results in a density-dependent non-locality in the kernel.
 This can be done for any adiabatic kernel and the method has implemented for LDA and PBE.
 We refer to these approximations as renormalized adiabatic LDA (rALDA) and renormalized adiabatic PBE (rAPBE).
 We only include the exchange part of the kernel, since this part is linear in :math:`\lambda` and the kernel thus only needs to be evaluated for :math:`\lambda=1`.

 For more details on the theory and implementation of RPA we refer to :ref:`rpa` and the tutorial :ref:`rpa_tut`.
 The RPA tutorial should be studied before the present tutorial, which inherits much of the terminology from RPA.
-Details on the theory, implementation and benchmarking of the renormalized kernels can be found in Refs. [#Olsen1]_ and [#Olsen2]_.
+Details on the theory, implementation and benchmarking of the renormalized kernels can be found in Refs. [#Olsen1]_, [#Olsen2]_, and [#Olsen3]_.

 Below we give examples on how to calculate the correlation energy of a Hydrogen atom as well as the rAPBE atomization energy of a :math:`CO` molecule and the rAPBE cohesive energy of diamond.
 Note that some of the calculations in this tutorial will need a lot of CPU time and is essentially not possible without a supercomputer.